 Standard on all Supras is Adaptive Variable Suspension.
 The system instantly adjusts damping force in response to driver input and road conditions.
 Two suspension settings – Normal and Sport are available to the driver.

 An 8-speed automatic transmission sends power to the rear wheels.
-The most powerful Supra will accelerate from 0 – 100 km/h in 4.3 seconds while the least powerful one takes 2.2 seconds more.
+The most powerful Supra is claimed to accelerate from 0 – 100 km/h in 4.3 seconds while the least powerful one takes 2.2 seconds more.

 New Supra gets variable ratio sport-tuned electric power steering